Introduction

 Related Reading: Learn more about leveraging AWS Glue ETL

 AWS Glue uses Apache Spark under the hood to execute ETL jobs.
-Leveraging Spark optimizations can significantly improve job performance:
+Perform Spark optimizations to significantly improve your AWS Glue job performance.
+More specifically,

 - Use the right Spark DataFrame APIs to perform operations like filtering and joining.